Childhood Practice (BA)

-A high-quaility part-time degree programme aimed at those wishing to mix study with work.
+A high-quality part-time degree programme aimed at those wishing to mix study with work.

 The high-quality BA Childhood Practice part-time degree programme at the University of Edinburgh is aimed at those wishing to mix study with work.
 It has been designed to meet the new Standard in Childhood Practice and students who successfully achieve the BACP are able to apply for registration as a manager/lead practitioner with the Scottish Social Services Council (SSSC).